Timeline of Aboriginal history of Western Australia: 1835–1837

-Francis Armstrong visits the eight Wadjuk campsites around Perth and records only 295 people out of the 1500 there were estimated to have lived there at the time of the arrival of the first settlers seven years before.
+Francis Armstrong visited the eight Wadjuk campsites around Perth and estimated that only 295 people out of the 1500 there had lived there at the time of the arrival of the first settlers seven years before.
 The smallest groups were those in greatest proximity to the white settlements.
-This would seem to indicate that contact with the Djanga (Spirits of the dead = the name given to the settlers) was proving fatal to Aboriginal groups, through killings and reprisals, starvation, or disease, and there may have also been elevated intra-Aboriginal payback killings with a rising rate of accusation for sorcery – (a result of the increase inexplicable to Aboriginal people, of the rise in fatal diseases).
-Neville Green also believes there may have been a deliberate wish to avoid contact, amongst people who still had a viable culture.
+This would seem to indicate that contact with the Djanga (Spirits of the dead = the name given to the settlers) was proving fatal to Aboriginal groups, through killings and reprisals, starvation, or disease; and that there may have also been elevated intra-Aboriginal payback killings from increasing accusations of sorcery – (a result of the increase, inexplicable to Aboriginal people, of the rise of fatal diseases).
+Neville Green also believed there may have been a deliberate wish to avoid contact, amongst people who still had a viable culture.

-Stirling warns the York settlers to have no dealings with Aboriginal people, trying to "impress on every European the necessity there is by keeping arms in [working] order".
+Stirling warned the York settlers to have no dealings with Aboriginal people, trying to "impress on every European the necessity there is by keeping arms in [working] order".
 As a result, Heal, a local "settler" set his dogs against a group of women trying to access what had been their local waterhole.
 The women were obliged to seek safety in a deep pool.
-A reprisal spearing of Heal, obtained whilst working with his partner, on Mr Burns, was prevented from becoming fatal by Mrs Burns threatening the attackers with a gun.
-Despite an offer of reward the "aggressors" were never captured.
-A corroboree and an offer of restitution by two men, brought the matter to a satisfactory conclusion.
-The new Government resident in York only made matters worse, when he arrested the two men supposedly involved and sent them to Perth for trial.
-One died along the way as a result of the brutality of his treatment in white hands initiated a new round of violence.
-Peter Chidlow and Edward Jones, were speared by Balardong Noongar, who had believed they had been deliberately tricked into taking lime instead of flour.
-Woods, a York settler, left a poisoned damper for Aboriginal people, and other gifts of poisoned flour were the cause of another round of reprisals.
+A reprisal spearing of Heal, whilst he was working with his partner, one Mr. Burns, was prevented from being fatal by Mrs. Burns threatening the attackers with a gun.
+Despite the offer of a reward, the "aggressors" were never captured.
+A corroboree and an offer of restitution by the two men, brought the matter to a satisfactory conclusion.
+The new government resident in York only made matters worse, when he arrested the two men supposedly involved and sent them to Perth for trial.
+One died along the way as a result of the brutality of his treatment in white hands, initiating a new round of violence.
+Peter Chidlow and Edward Jones were speared by Balardong Noongar, who believed that he had been deliberately tricked into taking lime instead of flour.
+Woods, a York settler, left a poisoned hamper for Aboriginal people, and other gifts of poisoned flour were the cause of another round of reprisals.